Skip to main content

 Directory Statistics

-From JuiceFS v1.1.0, directory statistics is enabled by default when formatting a new volume (existing ones will stay disabled, you'll have to enable it explicitly).
-Directory stats accelerates quota, info and the summary subcommands, but comes with a minor performance cost.
+From JuiceFS v1.1.0, the directory statistics feature is enabled by default when formatting a new volume.
+For existing volumes, this feature is disabled by default and must be enabled manually.
+The directory statistics feature accelerates the quota, info and summary subcommands, but it comes with a minor performance cost.

 tip

-Run juicefs config $URL --dir-stats to enable directory stats, after that, you can run juicefs config $URL to verify:
+Run juicefs config $URL --dir-stats to enable directory statistics.
+After that, run juicefs config $URL to confirm the change:

 $ juicefs config redis://localhost